mracette/bardo/markdown/ideas.md

 - arrow
   - your arrow pierces up to <x> enemies

+spawning:

-spawning hints:
+- hints:
   - red x for enemies
   - blue ? for events
   - yellow ! for boons
+- spawn from just beyond edges (only for following enemies, not guarding)
+- scale with level or scale with time?
+  - level makes sense, because then you can get better/faster and the game doesn't get easier
+- levels are probably too complex, but there can still be waves
+- waves
+  - set # of enemies
+  - small pause between waves